 - 1 tablespoon vanilla

 - 2 teaspoons salt

-    - Mix the milk, egg whites, and extracts into 2-cup glass measure, and mix with fork until blended.
+- Mix the milk, egg whites, and extracts into a 2-cup glass measure, and mix with a fork until blended.

-    - Add all but 1/2 cup of milk mixture to crumbs and beat at medium speed (or high speed if using handheld mixer) for 1 1/2 minutes.
-Then add remaining 1/2 cup of milk mixture and beat 30 seconds more.
-Stop mixer and scrape sides of bowl.
+- Add all but ½ cup of milk mixture to crumbs and beat at medium speed (or high speed if using a handheld mixer) for 1 1/2 minutes.
+Then add the remaining ½ cup of the milk mixture and beat 30 seconds more.
+Stop the mixer and scrape the sides of the bowl.

-    - Beat the butter in a a stand up mixer until smooth and fluffy – about 5 minutes.
-Gradually add in the powdered sugar and milk until desired consistancy is reached.
-Add the vanilla and salt ane whip for 5 minutes.
+- Beat the butter in a stand-up mixer until smooth and fluffy – about 5 minutes.
+Gradually add in the powdered sugar and milk until the desired consistency is reached.
+Add the vanilla and salt and whip for 5 minutes.

 - Divide the frosting into 4 bowls.
 Color one pink and another one purple.
-Place the frosting into piping bags with a [url href=”http://amzn.to/2joDY9y” target=”_blank”]round tip[/url].
+Place the frosting into piping bags with a round tip.
 Leave two white- one for the crumb coat and one for piping.

-    - Layer the cakes with a thin layer of frosting between each layer and crumb coat the cake with white icing.
+- Layer the cakes with a thin layer of frosting between each layer.
+Spread lemon curd ontop on one, strawberry jam on another cake layer.
+Then assemble.
+Crumb coat the cake with white icing.